-obj2asm disassembles object (.obj) files in Intel OMF, Microsoft COFF format, Linux ELF or Mac OS X Mach-O format, and writes out the corresponding assembler source code. (dmc++ generates Intel OMF format object files.)
+obj2asm disassembles object (.obj) files in Intel OMF, Microsoft 32 and 64 bit COFF format, Linux ELF or Mac OS X Mach-O format, and writes out the corresponding assembler source code. (dmc++ generates Intel OMF format object files.)
+It works with the dmd D compiler, too.

 Looking at the assembly language output of the compiler is highly useful for: